-If purchased outside super any shortfalls in interest versus rent is payable to the bank and at tax time a credit is received.
+If purchased outside super any shortfalls in interest versus rent is payable to the bank and at tax, time credit is received.

 If purchased inside super you will need to ask your employer to salary sacrifice any property shortfall which will reduce your taxable wages and so your tax benefit is the same.

-The tax benefit kicks in when in pension stage.
+The tax benefit kicks in when in the pension stage.

 Note that this benefit works up to the capped amount of the concessional contributions limit, currently $25,000 per year inclusive of the super guarantee your employer pays.